dhil/pthandlers/README.md

 do not take advantage of the concurrency or parallel aspects of (p)threads.
 In fact the control flow of any encoded program is intended to be sequential and entirely deterministic.
-As depicted in Figure 1 below, to run a computation `f` under some delimiter `del` the idea is to install the delimiter on top of the current thread/stack, `s1`, and subsequently spawn a new thread/stack, `s2`, to execute the computation.
+As depicted in Figure 1 below, to run some computation `f` under some delimiter `del` the idea is to install the delimiter on top of the current thread/stack, `s1`, and subsequently spawn a new thread/stack, `s2`, to execute the computation.
 Conceptually, in terms of single-threaded